Open In App

 • Step 4: On the cloud, there are many updates coming in from multiple users.
 These all updates are aggregated and the final model is built.

-So, all there is no huge amount of data being uploaded on the cloud and then a model is trained.
-Instead, here the trained data resides within your own smartphone/mobile device.
+So, there is no huge amount of data being uploaded to the cloud and also the model is trained with the different data.
+In this process, the trained data resides within your own smartphone/mobile device.

 • Network Latency: The communication between the devices and the central server can be a bottleneck and may add latency to the training process.

-• Data Quality: Quality of data can vary across the devices, which can lead to poor model performance.
+• Data Quality: The quality of data can vary across the devices, which can lead to poor model performance.

 Federated Learning is not a one-stop solution to all the existing machine learning problems.
-There is ongoing research in this area.
 This method put forth into the Machine Learning community has brought a different kind of revolution in Data Science.
+Ongoing research continues to refine this method and its applications in the field of data science.

 Like Article